 Every business needs a website.
 Whether you’re a budding freelancer or chain retailer, your web presence is massively important to your brand.
 Visitors will come from search engines, blogs, social media, directories, and word of mouth to see what you’re all about – and your site needs to showcase everything flawlessly.

-There can be a lot of pressure to differentiate and capture the attention of your audience with ‘wow’ factor, but chasing custom design may not be as productive as you think.
+There can be a lot of pressure to differentiate and capture the attention of your audience with the ‘wow’ factor, but chasing custom design may not be as productive as you think.
 After choosing between a hosted and self-hosted platform, it’s time to decide if you should use a pre-made web template or pay for a custom design.

 Why Your Site Should Use a Pre-Made Template

-Most new sites should use pre-made templates instead of getting a custom design, so before you end up waist deep in design proposals from Elance, oDesk, and friends of friends, take the following points into consideration.
+Most new sites should use pre-made templates instead of getting a custom design, so before you end up waist-deep in design proposals from Elance, oDesk, and friends of friends, take the following points into consideration.

 1. It’s a Brand New Site